Care and maintenance

 TUFTED CARPETS

-• In the beginning, the carpet will regularly lose fibres due to the production process.
+• In the beginning, the carpet will regularly lose fibers due to the production process.
 This will decrease over time.

 • Tufted carpets can be turned over and beaten on the reverse side so that the dirt falls out and can then be vacuumed up.

-• Never vacuum a tufted carpet with a rotating hoover head.
+• Never vacuum a tufted carpet with a rotating vacuum cleaner head.

 • To maintain the appearance of a high-pile carpet, comb it regularly with a coarse comb or a small plastic rake.

 A carpet that is cared for will last for years.
-Here you will find instructions in English from our Swedish Kasthall collection on how to care for your carpet:
+Here you will find instructions in English from our Swedish Kasthall collection on how to care for your rug:

 STAIN REMOVAL